MarcToussaint/rai-maintenance/help/qtcreator.md

 ```
 choose the path and "project name".

-In the "project name".includes, add the `rai/rai` (with relative `../` ad needed) path to parse sources.
-Perhaps also `/opt/ros/kinetic/include` and alike.
+In the "project name".includes, add the `rai/rai` (with relative `../` as needed) path to parse sources.
+Perhaps also add `/opt/ros/kinetic/include` and alike.

 ### Debugging helpers